 3. If the results referred to in points 2(a) or (b) are not achieved, the model and all equivalent models shall be considered not to comply with this Regulation.

-4. If the result referred to in point 2(c) is not achieved, the Member State authorities shall select three additional units of the same model for testing.
+4. If the values referred to in point 2(c) are not compliant with the verification tolerances in Table 6, or if the test is not valid because either some of the preconditions requested in the relevant harmonised standards to obtain test results were not met or due to any other cause preventing the normal development of the test, the Member State authorities shall select three additional units of the same model for testing.
 As an alternative, the three additional units selected may be of one or more equivalent models.

-5. The model shall be considered to comply with the applicable requirements if for these three units, the arithmetical mean of the determined values complies with the respective tolerances given in Table 7.
+5. The model shall be considered to comply with the applicable requirements if for these three units, the arithmetical mean of the determined values complies with the respective tolerances given in Table 6.

 6. If the result referred to in point 5 is not achieved, the model and all equivalent models shall be considered not to comply with this Regulation.
+This includes situations for which one of the three tests is not valid because either some of the preconditions requested in the relevant harmonised standards to obtain test results were not met or due to any other cause preventing the normal development of the test.

 7. The Member State authorities shall provide all relevant information to the authorities of the other Member States and to the Commission without delay after a decision being taken on the non-compliance of the model according to points 3 and 6.